ppy/osu-wiki/news/2025/2025-04-11-osutaiko-world-cup-quarterfinals-recap.md

 While they remained tied at this point, Australia proved their dominance in reading skill with back-to-back wins on [yuha - Nou#m7 (feat.
 KAFU)](https://osu.ppy.sh/beatmapsets/2190945#taiko/4634009) (HD2) and [AQUASINE - you wouldn't download a bird.](https://osu.ppy.sh/beatmapsets/2347271#taiko/5048585) (NM4)...
 France would do the same on the more finicky [Caravan Palace - City Cook](https://osu.ppy.sh/beatmapsets/2147535#taiko/4523594) (DT1) and [Schwank - BPM](https://osu.ppy.sh/beatmapsets/2347031#taiko/5047553) (FM2)!
 At this point, the counting connoisseurs among the viewers knew it was time for yet another tiebreaker.

-[Supire - Dead Aire](https://osu.ppy.sh/beatmapsets/2347284#taiko/5048624) (TB) rolled in to raise the tension, and despite an incredible Hidden performance from ::{ flag=AU }:: [Jaye](https://osu.ppy.sh/users/4841352), Team France proved to be the bigger fish.
+[Supire - Dead Aire](https://osu.ppy.sh/beatmapsets/2347284#taiko/5048624) (TB) rolled in to raise the tension, and despite an incredible Hidden performance from ::{ flag=AU }:: ::Jaye::{ user-id=4841352 }, Team France proved to be the bigger fish.
 Three sets of scores over 900,000 brought them a well-deserved victory.

 ### ::{ flag=SG }:: Singapore vs. ::{ flag=TW }:: Taiwan